lorniu/pdd.el/README.md

 | **Error Handling**          | ✅ Robust                        | ✅ Robust               |
 | **Customization**           | ✅ Extensive                     | ⚠️ Limited              |
 | **Dependencies**            | None (url.el built-in)           | Requires curl binary    |

+I used to think that `plz` was much faster than `url.el`.
+But after testing ([Who is faster, url.el or plz.el?](docs/queue.md#example-who-is-faster-urlel-or-plzel)), I found out that I am completely wrong.
+In various situations, whether it's single concurrency or multiple concurrency, `plz` is at least 3 times as slow as `url.el`.

 ## Miscellaneous